Jonny-exe/binary-fractions/binary_fractions/README.md

 This is a utility function that converts from twos-complement format to binary fraction format.

+The user, programmer should use the constructor instead, e.g.
+`Binary(TwosComplement(-123))`, to directly convert an instance of class `TwosComplement` into an instance of class `Binary`.

-See 'TwosComplement' class for more details on twos-complement format.
+See `TwosComplement` class for more details on twos-complement format.

 **Examples**: